TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2026.5.21.575 (21 May, 2026)
 ### Changes
 * Standardized comment display across card views by fixing truncation behavior and improving consistency for long comments.
+* Added OneZeroTradeLocker as a new taker connection type with safe default execution-report settings and override validation.

 ## Version 2026.5.20.418 (20 May, 2026)
 ### Changes